onsip/sipjs.com/content/api/devel/uri.md

 ## Construction

 Typically, construction is managed by a `SIP.UA` when a URI is needed.
-However, advanced users may construct URI's manually.
+However, advanced users may construct URIs manually.

 ### `TODO: Add constructor`